 If you love satay, then you need to give this slow cooker satay beef a try.
 It is packed full of flavor and guaranteed to please even the fussiest of eaters.

 The satay sauce is pretty straightforward for this recipe.
-It combines several ingredients such as peanuts, soy, brown sugar and more for a delicious rich sauce that will leave you wanting more.
+It combines several ingredients such as peanuts, soy, brown sugar, and more for a delicious rich sauce that will leave you wanting more.

 The video below will take you through the steps to making this delicious satay beef recipe.
 If you prefer, then you can find the full written recipe right underneath the video.
-You can also get all of our tasty recipes in the 101+ slow cooker recipe cookbook.

 Slow Cooker Satay Beef Recipe